headforwards-spd/headforwards-website/src/pages/info-pages/training.md

     isTwoColumns: false
     type: image-copy-component
     title: 'Sharing, learning and growing '
+    content:
+      - type: markdown
         text: >-
           When it comes to talent development Headforwards doesn’t rely on traditional training programs.
 Instead it has created an open, knowledge-sharing culture where those eager to progress can learn from some of the best in the business—and share their own experiences in turn.

           For the curious, dedicated and determined, this presents the perfect opportunity to advance their skills and discover where their ability can take them.
   - jobTitle: 'Headforwards Recruitment and Talent Specialist '
     name: Marie Ashton
     quote: >-